Business Process Outsourcing: Two models that work

 Business process outsourcing has become much more of an obvious trend recently in companies both big and small.
 The reasons vary, from a wish to achieve economies of scale, to the access that it allows to technology infrastructure without the need for companies to build out their own, to the requirement to gain access to specific category expertise.

 Some of the most common examples have been around for years.
 For example, large companies have long outsourced travel requirements to travel firms that are not only experts in their field, but the can also negotiate better deals with commonly used airlines or hotel chains.
-Other examples are
+Other examples are employee benefits or payroll and accounting - during the Internet boom, many such service providers developed outsourced packages specifically aimed at the needs of start-up companies.
+Procurement, inventory management, logistics, customer service through outsourced call centres and subcontracted manufacturing are yet further examples of business processes that are commonly outsourced.

 With the outsourcing of core business processes, finding the right partner is of paramount importance.
 All companies that offer outsourcing services must be able to demonstrate that they have the required process expertise and, if the process outsourced is of strategic importance, deep domain expertise is essential.